ChiWang03/Kaggle-House-Prices/README.md

 I have decided to update my prediction reuslts and work on it further I introduced a better feature engineering and multiple predction methods.

+Feature Engineering:

+1. Advanced Outlier Removal
+2. Multiple Variable Transformation: Logarithm, Box Cox
+3. Fixing of Skewness

+Prediction Methods
 1. XGBoost, Elastic Net, LightGBM, LASSO, Kernel Ridge, Gradient Boosting
-2. Advanced Outlier Removal
-3. Multiple Variable Transformation: Logarithm, Box Cox
-4. Fixing of Skewness
+2. Stacking with mlxtend, using a XGBoost Classification
+3. Tune parameters with GridSearchCV

 Through this My results improved and achieved top 9% on the leader board.